 In recent years, Centennial Park has undergone marked upgrades including improving the water quality of its lake, increasing the pollination of flowering trees and shrubs, building a dedicated area for Musicians Corner, adding parking, and unearthing the long-buried Cockrill Spring, which flowed just beneath the surface of the park for more than a century until it was unearthed in 2014.
 Plans for continued improvement include revitalizing the Great Lawn, doubling the amount of trails, constructing a new outdoor pavilion, and installing a special lighting feature at the Parthenon to showcase the building.

-Known together as "The Warner Parks" (tel.
+Known together as The Warner Parks (tel.
 615/370-8051; www.nashville.gov), Edwin Warner Park and Percy Warner Park offer beautiful scenery, miles of hiking and equestrian trails, picnic areas, and outdoor recreation sites.
-Percy Warner Park (2500 Old Hickory Blvd.) is the crown jewel of Nashville green spaces.
-Named for Percy Warner, a local businessman and avid outdoorsman, the wooded hills and rolling meadows extend for more than 2,000 acres.
+Percy Warner Park (2500 Old Hickory Blvd.) is the crown jewel of green spaces.
+Named for a local businessman and avid outdoorsman, the wooded hills and rolling meadows extend for more than 2,000 acres.
 Though popular with bicyclists, be aware that they must share the winding, paved roads with vehicular traffic.
-Perfect for picnics and other outdoor pursuits, the park offers clean shelters, restrooms, and even a 27-hole golf course.
+Perfect for picnics and other outdoor activities, the park offers clean shelters, restrooms, and even a 27-hole golf course.
 Edwin Warner Park, 50 Vaughn Rd. (on Old Hickory Blvd., near Hwy.
 100), also has lovely picnic areas, scenic overlooks, and a dog park.